NVIDIA/deepops/README.md

 helm init
 ```

-**Optionally** If you disabled the `helm_enabled` field you can follow [these steps](docs/helm.md) to manually install and configure helm.
+__Optionally__, If you disabled the `helm_enabled` field you can follow [these steps](docs/helm.md) to manually install and configure helm.

 __Ceph:__

 Persistent storage for Kubernetes on the management nodes is supplied by Ceph.
 Ceph is provisioned using Rook to simplify deployment:
 <!-- find latest rook version with: helm search rook-ceph -->
 <!-- https://github.com/rook/rook/blob/master/Documentation/helm-operator.md -->
 ```sh